-West Northamptonshire
+Hertfordshire West Northamptonshire

-West Sussex
+Isle of Wight West Sussex

 All eleven funds are committed to collaboratively working together to meet the criteria for pooling and have signed an Inter-Authority Agreement to underpin their partnership.
-The first investments that were pooled are passively managed investments, and Hampshire also now has four active equity mandates invested through the pool operator, Link Fund Solutions.
-The Operator is currently working to launch further subfunds throughout 2021/22 and ACCESS has commissioned further work to facilitate the pooling of other asset classes.
+The first investments that were pooled are passively managed investments, and Hampshire also now has four active equity mandates and one multi asset credit mandate invested through the pool operator, Waystone Group (previously known as Link Fund Solutions).
+The Operator is currently working to launch further subfunds throughout 2023/24 and ACCESS has commissioned further work to facilitate the pooling of other asset classes.